Medicare in Maryland

 - GoHealth: Our licensed insurance agents will go through your needs and details.
 Then, they’ll shop for Medicare plans in Maryland that fit you.

-The answer here can be pretty personal as an advantage for one person may be a disadvantage for another.
+The answer here can be pretty personal.
 There are a few comparison points you can start with when evaluating Medicare Advantage in Maryland, especially when compared to Original Medicare.
 They are:

 - Original Medicare allows you to see any doctor that accepts Medicare, but out-of-pocket costs can be high.
 Many enrollees add Medicare Supplement Insurance (Medigap) and Part D to help with costs and prescription drugs.